JacksonKJones/JacksonKJones/README.md

 Hello, I'm Jackson.
 I'm an Information Systems graduate who is passionate about learning new tech.
-I enjoy building apps.
-Right now, my primary focus is Python.
+I enjoy building apps and websites.

 * 🌍  I'm based in Atlanta, Georgia, USA.
 * ✉️  You can contact me at [jacksonkjones@protonmail.com](mailto:jacksonkjones@protonmail.com)